Variegated flycatcher: Description

 The variegated flycatcher is 18 to 19 cm long and weighs about 25 g.
 The sexes have the same plumage.
 Adults of the nominate subspecies have a blackish or blackish brown crown with a mostly hidden yellow patch in the center, a long white supercilium that extends almost around the nape, a wide dusky band from the lores to the ear coverts, and whitish cheeks with a dusky band below them.
 Their upperparts are mostly dusky or dark brownish with pale whitish streaks that give a mottled appearance.
 Their rump is darker brown with rufous edges on the feathers and their uppertail coverts are rufous.
 Their tail is dark brown or blackish with rufous feather edges.
 Their wings are dusky with wide white edges on the coverts and flight feathers.
-Their throat is dingy whitish and ther rest of their underparts are yellowish white.
+Their throat is dingy whitish and the rest of their underparts are yellowish white.
 Their breast and sides have indistinct darker streaks.
 Subspecies E. v. rufinus is smaller than the nominate with paler, more brownish upperparts with more olivaceous streaks and less bold streaking on the underparts.
 Juveniles do not have the adults' crown patch and have unstreaked underparts.
 Both subspecies have a dark iris, a blackish bill with a pale pinkish base to the mandible, and black legs and feet.